schlick7/LuteForMobile/docs/stuff.md

 ## Add page turn animation? - First attempt broke hard!

+Add more space/padding between all known button and back button

+When fetching a tooltip does it send back the 200 status before actually sending the data?

 Some users are reporting that tooltips aren't showing.
 They work perfectly in my testing.
 Lets look into how to solve this.
 Maybe with retry logic of sometype?
+I think this is an issue with a slow server.
+All of our testing servers are really fast but some users may have slow servers
+  - how hard to add elsewhere?

 All known button should navigate to the next page.
 If on the last page it should reload all of the status highlights so they can properly update as all known

+Remove the 'Audio Player' header from the hamburger menu settings to reduce space usage.

 ### TTS options: On device, local-OpenAI endpoint, OpenAI, None
-  - Future: add a selector in language settings to apply voices based on languages.
+  - Future: add a selector in language settings to apply TTS voices based on languages.
   - add test server button

 ### AI options: local-OpenAI endpoint, OpenAI, None, others in the future.